-Counter type: Logie Operating: Jan - June 2018 Performance: Good Verified: Yes
+Counter type: Logie Operating: No operational Performance: n/a Verified: No

 The Dunkellin counter was installed early in 2010 and operational from June of that year.
 The counter is located upstream of the village of Kilcolgan.
 The counter is a three channel counter which operates well in medium and low water.
 This entire area is subject to extensive flooding this can lead to the weir being inundated for significant periods.